hokus15/pioniq/README.md

 ### Execute the Python Scripts

 To test if everything works and execute the first script run:
-1. Make sure all the wiring is properly done (see Wiring section abobe).
+1. Make sure all the wiring is properly done (see Wiring section above).
 2. The vehicle is switched on
 3. The Raspberry Pi has been connected to the car WiFi